shaggyze/uotiara/README.md

 # Unofficial Tiara's Moonshine Mod by ShaggyZE. ![Build status](https://ci.appveyor.com/api/projects/status/github/shaggyze/uotiara?branch=master&svg=true)

-Thanks to this months donator/s biscuit, Unfettered and special thanks to Amaretto, Penguin Eater, Draconis, Blade3575 and Step29 (along with Plonecakes, kotarou3, thatguysteve and Halfslashed) for Abyss, regomne for mabi-pack2, Sven/Darnell for Hyddwn Launcher and Cursey for Kanan.
+Thanks to this months donator/s Unfettered and special thanks to Amaretto, Penguin Eater, Draconis, Blade3575 and Step29 (along with Plonecakes, kotarou3, thatguysteve and Halfslashed) for Abyss, regomne for mabi-pack2, Sven/Darnell for Hyddwn Launcher and Cursey for Kanan.
 -------------------------------------------------------------------------
 *Intended solely for Mabinogi (North America)